jfox16/tree-challenge/README.md

-Hello, I'm Jonathan Fox (FoxJonathanP@gmail.com) and this is my completed challenge.
+Hello, I'm Jonathan Fox and this is my completed challenge.
 You can find the Tree, Sortable, and Collapsible components from Steps 1-3 in the components folder.

+If you have any questions feel free to email me at FoxJonathanP@gmail.com.